-This page gives advice, about safeguarding vulnerable groups, to the Croquet Association's member clubs and federations, which it recomments them to follow as a matter of best practice.
+This page gives advice about safeguarding vulnerable groups to the Croquet Association's member clubs and federations, which they are recommended to follow as a matter of best practice.

 Children are defined as persons of less than 18 years of age.
 Vulnerable adults are those aged 18+ while they are receiving health or certain types of personal care.
 (Please ask if you want more information on these categories).

-All organisations that deal with these vulnerable groups are expected to have policies/procedures in place relating to these issues and there are specific requirements for checking that individuals who undertake Regulated Activity for them are not barred from doing so.
+All organisations that deal with these vulnerable groups are expected to have policies and procedures in place relating to these issues, and there are specific requirements for checking that individuals who undertake Regulated Activity are not barred from doing so.
 This is defined in more detail below, but in a croquet context broadly means coaching or supervision of children by an individual frequently or intensively.

 The Croquet Association has a CA Safeguarding Policy to cover its own activities.

 Croquet Clubs and Federations are not exempt from these issues as many will have some contact with these vulnerable groups, even if they do not do so to the extent of organising Regulated Activity.
 The Croquet Association offers the following model documents, which you could use as a starting point: